U.S. veterans missing in Ukraine formed bond over background – KION546

 And they’re waiting.

-“It was how we lived while he was in Iraq, and it’s how we live now,” Williams said.
+“It was how we lived while he was in Iraq, and it’s how we live now,” Shaw said.

-Associated Press News Researcher Rhonda Shafner in New York City contributed to this report.
+Associated Press News Researcher Rhonda Shafner in New York City and diplomatic writer Matthew Lee in Washington contributed to this report.

-Note: This story has been edited to correct the aunt’s last name to Shaw, not Williams.